svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

-Let us show how all these work using two simple preprocessing methods — centering and standardization.
+Let us show how all these work starting with two simple preprocessing methods, centering and standardization, and later show details for several other.

 ## Autoscaling